-This mini e-course introduces early learning educators, caregivers, and students to how they can capture, lift up, and share the everyday yet extraordinary learning of infants, toddlers, preschoolers, and young children with their families.
+This mini e-course introduces early learning educators, caregivers, and students to how they can capture, lift up, and communicate with families the everyday yet extraordinary learning of infants, toddlers, preschoolers, and young children.

 Racism.
 Since George Floyd’s death, we are looking into its face with new eyes.
 In this article, Susan Ramsay explores the challenge in early childhood education of teaching young children in the context of racism and white privilege.

 The power of story is in the words and silences.
 ‘Once upon a time,’ the storyteller begins.
 Words – four words – capture attention and frame the listeners’ expectations.
 In this Reflection Susan explores the power of stories in the practice of early learning.